This job is sometimes referred to by alternative titles

 Physiotherapists work in public and private health organisations

 - district health boards at hospitals or in the community

 - private hospitals and doctors' surgeries.

-Around a third of physiotherapists are self-employed working in private practice.
+About a third of physiotherapists are self-employed and work in private practice.

 Progression and specialisations

-Physiotherapists can do postgraduate training and go on to specialise in many different fields of physiotherapy.
-They can also move into teaching and research roles, progress into management positions, or set up their own clinics.
+Physiotherapists can move into teaching and research roles, progress into management positions, or set up their own clinics.